TwanoO67/easy-php-gallery/README.md

 ## Installation

-Choose your http port, and the main folder to share, by editing .env
+Choose your http port, and the main folder to share `cp .env.example .env; vi .env`

 Launch the project
 `docker-compose up -d`